GeorgMeore/lambda/README.md

 You can provide aliases for terms.
 `Term` is not evaluated at the time of aliasing, only the syntactical analysis takes place.

-You also need to know that before analyzing `Term` the old value of binding (if there is one) is destroyed.
+You also need to know that before analyzing `Term` the old binding value (if there is one) is destroyed.
-That means that you cannot do stuff like that:
+That means that you cannot do stuff like this:
 ```
 S=a
 S=Sb